Milton station (MBTA)

 Milton station is a light rail station in Milton, Massachusetts.
-Located in the Dorchester-Milton Lower Mills Industrial District, it serves the MBTA's Ashmont–Mattapan High-Speed Line.
+Located in the Dorchester-Milton Lower Mills Industrial District, it serves the MBTA's Mattapan Line.
 This station is accessible via wooden ramps on both platforms.

 History

+Railroad station

 The station originally opened in 1848 as Milton Mills, a station on the Dorchester and Milton Branch Railroad, a subsidiary of the Old Colony Railroad.
-The station was renamed Milton Lower Mills in 1871, and to the more distinguished Milton on February 2, 1885.
+The station was renamed Milton Lower Mills in 1871.
+The Shawmut Branch Railroad opened between Harrison Square and Milton Lower Mills on December 2, 1872, and most Mattapan–Boston service began using that line north of Milton Lower Mills.